13 Moons: Reception

-In a 2023 review of the film, The Herald stated "“13 Moons,” from 2002, is not a good film, but it has a key insight that’s exceedingly rare in the filmmaking world.
+In a 2023 review of the film, The Herald stated that "13 Moons,” isn't a good film, but it has a key insight that’s exceedingly rare in the filmmaking world.
 See, most bad movies end up that way because they tried to be good and failed.
 If being good was never the intention, though, strange new opportunities present themselves."